elunna/recipes/drinks_and_smoothies/peanut butter banana smoothie.md

 17g	Protein

 Optional
-* Add a teaspoon of cocoa powder for a hit of chocolatey flavor
+* Add a tsp of cocoa powder for a hit of chocolatey flavor
-* Add 1/2 teaspoon vanilla extract
+* Add 1/2 tsp vanilla extract
 * Toss in several fresh or frozen strawberries